Protein (nutrient)

 Amino acids are the building blocks of protein.

 Amino acids are necessary nutrients.
 Present in every cell, they are also precursors to nucleic acids, co-enzymes, hormones, immune response, repair and other molecules essential for life.

 Proteins are essential nutrients for the human body.
 They are one of the constituents of body tissue and also serve as a fuel source.
 As fuel, proteins have the same energy density as carbohydrates: 17 kJ (4 kcal) per gram.
-The defining characteristic of protein from a nutritional standpoint is its amino acid composition.
+From a nutritional perspective, the defining characteristic of protein is its amino acid composition.
+Protein content in foods is commonly measured based on nitrogen content, as nitrogen is a fundamental component of amino acids.

 Proteins are polymer chains made of amino acids linked by peptide bonds.
 During human digestion, proteins are broken down in the stomach into smaller polypeptide chains via hydrochloric acid and protease actions.
 This is crucial for the absorption of the essential amino acids that cannot be biosynthesized by the body.

-There are nine essential amino acids that humans must obtain from their diet to prevent protein-energy malnutrition and resulting death.
+There are nine essential amino acids that humans cannot biosynthesize and thus must obtain from their diet to prevent protein-energy malnutrition and resulting death.
 They are phenylalanine, valine, threonine, tryptophan, methionine, leucine, isoleucine, lysine, and histidine.
 There has been debate as to whether there are eight or nine essential amino acids.
 The consensus seems to lean toward nine since histidine is not synthesized in adults.
 There are five amino acids that the human body can synthesize: alanine, aspartic acid, asparagine, glutamic acid and serine.
 There are six conditionally essential amino acids whose synthesis can be limited under special pathophysiological conditions, such as prematurity in the infant or individuals in severe catabolic distress: arginine, cysteine, glycine, glutamine, proline and tyrosine.
 Dietary sources of protein include grains, legumes, nuts, seeds, meats, dairy products, fish, and eggs.